FridayFive

 Individuals who lack a lawful basis to stay in the United States are ordered removed, consistent with U.S. law -- all individuals who are removed have been screened for protection concerns.

-ICE conducts single adult, family unit, removal flights March 15
+ICE conducts single adult, family unit removal flights April 26

-ICE, working in close coordination across the Department of Homeland Security, including with U.S. Customs and Border Protection, continued to facilitate removal flights of single adults and family units from March 11 through March 15.
-Those included removal flights to Central America, Colombia, Ecuador, Mexico and Peru.
+ICE, a component agency of the Department of Homeland Security, working in close coordination across the department — including with U.S. Customs and Border Protection — continued to facilitate removal flights of single adults and family units, April 22 through April 26.
+Those included removal flights to Brazil, Central America, Colombia, Cuba, Ecuador, Jamaica and Mexico.
+If a noncitizen arrives and has no legal basis to remain in the United States they will be processed and removed quickly, consistent with U.S. law. 🔗Keep reading

 ""